Doesn't seem familiar? Jump to the "Ultra" help about where to grade student work.

 - In your course gradebook, select an item to begin grading.

 - The submissions list page appears with a list of all enrolled students.
+You can search for a student or a group and filter by grading status.

 - Student's submission page